Editor’s Introduction

 But there has to be more

-It is this sense of lack that we address in the practice of aśubha-bhavana.
-It does not mean going out to find something ugly to contemplate.
-That is a practice that is used as a compensation for excessive desire, but too often in the tradition aśubha-bhavana is only seen in those terms.
-If you are overly-addicted to the opposite sex and cannot get them out of your mind during meditation, you can reflect upon what their bodies are really like when you cut them open or when their corpse is decomposing.
+It is this sense of lack that we address in the practice of aśubha-bhāvanā.
+It doesn’t mean going out to find something ugly to contemplate.
+That is a practice that is used as a compensation for excessive desire, but too often in the Buddhist tradition aśubha-bhavana has been seen only in those terms.
+If you are obsessed with the opposite sex and can’t get them out of your mind during meditation, you might reflect upon what their bodies are like when cut open or decomposing.
 Sangharakshita saw this as an extreme medicine for an extreme disease, and didn’t recommend the practice for most of us.
-If we confined the contemplation of aśubha to such extreme practices we would be missing a huge part of its significance.
-Conditioned existence is marked by the aśubha, and cultivating an awareness of it is not something we merely use to counteract an excessive desire in one direction – although clearly to do so is related to a more general principle.
-I believe the aśubha is something that any honest person will find present in their daily experience, pressing up within them or bumping up against them, all the time, in every situation.
-What Buddhism does is ask us to take that on, to fully recognise that actually the way we live, the way we see things, is not going to reveal real Beauty.
-We may see some beauty, which can be a means of entry into a higher beauty; but most of the time we don’t experience even that, but rather its lack.
+If we confine aśubha contemplation to such drastic methods, we miss much of its deeper significance.
+Conditioned existence is marked by the aśubha, and cultivating an awareness of that is not a tool we merely use to counteract an excessive desire in one direction — although clearly to do so is related to a more general principle.
+I believe the aśubha is something that any honest person will find in their daily experience, pressing up within them, bumping up against them, all the time, in every situation.
+What Buddhism asks us to do is to face that directly, to fully recognise that the way we live, the way we see things, is not going to reveal real Beauty.
+At times we may glimpse some beauty, and that may serve as an entry point into a higher beauty; but most of the time we don’t experience even that, but rather its absence.

 Cultivation of Śubha